timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-05-30
+# Today is 2019-05-31

 ## Objectives for the day:

-- Create a very basic skid mark object to leave tire marks behind the vehicle.
+- 30 minutes of practice typing home row with the keyboard.
+- Creating items that you may find at the racetrack.

 ## Purpose

-- Build up the Racing Kit with some useful feedback / polish toolset for future games.
+- Build up typing skills and art abilities.